AlgoMaster Logo

 Prompts: Reusable Templates

-Prompts are pre-built prompt templates that the server offers to clients.
-A code review server might provide a "review this pull request" prompt that structures how the AI should analyze changes.
-A database server might offer a "optimize this query" prompt that guides the AI through a systematic analysis.
+Prompts are reusable prompt templates that a server offers to clients.
+A code review server might provide a "review this pull request" prompt.
+A database server might provide an "optimize this query" prompt with a useful diagnostic sequence.

 main.py